An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: The problem of the twisted conductor

 However, in general such examples become sparse, rendering \eqref{eq:bushnell-bound} as rather coarse as one averages over $\chi$ with $a(\chi)\asymp a(\pi)$.
 In such cases, evaluating the integers $\Delta_{\chi}(\pi)$ and $\delta_{\chi}(\pi)$ exactly is of crucial importance for numerous problems in analytic number theory.

-In this paper we consider applications to studying $a(\chi\pi)$ in a quantitative fashion; for example, counting the number of $\chi$ for which $a(\chi\pi)$ is equal to a given integer.
-See \S \ref{sec:analysis}.
-This analysis is applicable in practice should one need to understand $a(\chi\pi)$ on average.
+In this paper we consider applications to studying $a(\chi\pi)$ in a quantitative fashion.
+For example, we count the number of $\chi$ for which $a(\chi\pi)$ is equal to a given integer (see \S \ref{sec:analysis}).
+Such analysis would most commonly be applied when considering $a(\chi\pi)$ on average.

-Indeed, our formula may be utilised when studying the analytic behaviour of $L$-functions attached to automorphic forms.
-In particular it applies in conjunction with the following two techniques: taking harmonic $\GL(1)$-averages and applying the functional equation for $\GL(n)\times\GL(1)$-$L$-functions.
+Our formula may be utilised when studying the analytic behaviour of automorphic $L$-functions.
+In particular, it is applicable in conjunction with the following two techniques: taking harmonic $\GL_{1}$-averages and applying the functional equation for $\GL_{n}\times\GL_{1}$-$L$-functions.
 For example, conductors of such character twists arise in the work of Nelson--Pitale--Saha \cite{nps} who address the quantum unique ergodicity conjecture for holomorphic cusp forms with ``powerful'' level (see \cite[Remarks 1.9 \& 3.16]{nps}).
-The current record for upper and lower bounds for the sup-norm of a Maa{\ss}-newform on $\GL(2)$ in the level aspect \cite{saha-sup-norm,saha-hybrid,saha-large-values} also depends crucially on the $n=2$ case of Theorem \ref{thm:exact-formula}.
+The current record for upper and lower bounds for the sup-norm of a Maa{\ss}-newform on $\GL_{2}$ in the level aspect \cite{saha-sup-norm,saha-hybrid,saha-large-values} also depends crucially on the $n=2$ case of Theorem \ref{thm:exact-formula}.

 An instance where \eqref{eq:intro-formula} is applied constructively is carried out in \cite{corbett-saha}, once again when $n=2$.
 Originally, in \cite{brunault}, Brunault computed the value of ramification indices of modular parameterisation maps of various elliptic curves over $\Q$.
 Whenever the newform attached to $E$ is ``twist minimal'', Brunault could prove that this index was trivial (equal to $1$), holding in particular whenever the conductor of $E$ is square-free.
 This problem has now been completely solved by Saha and the present author \cite{corbett-saha}.
 In our solution, it is the degenerate cases of \eqref{eq:intro-formula}, with non-trivial $\Delta_{\chi}(\pi)$ and $\delta_{\chi}(\pi)$, that give rise to the few examples of non-trivial ramification indices.